Matrimer/hootwm/README.md

-hootwm
+Less Sacrilegious WM
 =====
-A very simple tiling window manager written from scratch using C and xcb, inspired by catwm.
+A fork of hootwm - A very simple tiling window manager written from scratch using C and xcb, inspired by catwm.

-hootwm ignores all keyboard events, but it can be controlled by sending commands to the named pipe located in `/tmp/hoot` by default.
+lswm ignores all keyboard events, but it can be controlled by sending commands to the named pipe located in `/tmp/lswm` by default.
 A grabbing keys utility such as `xbindkeys` or `sxhkd` may be used to implement hotkeys.

 ## Commands